Written Public Summary

-- Grant the request in part and issue a written notice denying in part the request,
+- Grant the request in part and deny in part, or

 - If the cost of processing the request is expected to exceed $50, or if you have not paid for a previously granted request, the Township will require a deposit before processing the request.

 - If the request is denied, the Township will inform you of the basis for its denial in a written notice.
 Reasons the Township may deny a request include:

 - You did not describe the records you requested well enough, and the Township cannot determine what you are asking for;

 - The Township has determined that it does not have records that respond to your request in its possession; or

 - The records you have requested are exempt from public disclosure.